asntech/biasaway/docs/modules.rst

      "-h, --help","To show the help message and exit" "-f, --foreground","Foreground file in fasta format."
-     "-n, --nfold","How many background sequences per each foreground sequence will be generated (``default: 1``)"
+     "-n, --nfold","How many background sequences per each foreground sequence will be generated (``default: 1``)" "-r, --bgdirectory", "Background directory"
+     "-b, --background", "Background file in fasta format" "-l, --length", "Try to match the length as closely as possible (``not set by default``)"

 %GC distribution and %GC composition within a sliding window
 =============================================================